 Yes.
-However, if you pay on a piece rate basis, the piec rate must yield a wage equal to or greater than the minimum wage, even when the employee is a minor.
-The calculation must also include overtime if the total hours worked exceeds the farm laborer overtime threshold in week.
+However, if you pay on a piece rate basis, the piece rate must yield a wage equal to or greater than the minimum wage, even when the employee is a minor.
+This calculation must also include overtime if the total hours worked exceeds 56 in a week.